 Cremation may seem like a greener alternative, but the process requires a lot of energy and creates air pollution.
-While new burners and filters have made cremation more efficient and less-polluting, crematoriums still release chemicals like dioxin, carbon dioxide and mercury into the atmosphere, and the energy used to cremate one body is equivalent to driving 4,800 miles.
+While new burners and filters have made cremation more efficient and less-polluting, crematoriums still release chemicals like dioxin, carbon dioxide and mercury into the atmosphere.
+And the energy used to cremate one body is equivalent to driving 4,800 miles, according to Bob Butz, author of "Going Out Green: One Man's Adventure Planning His Own Natural Burial."

 Not only is greening your burial good for the planet, but it's also easy on the wallet.
-The average funeral costs $6,000, but you can cut back on a lot of funeral expenses and save serious green if you opt for some of these eco-friendly choices.
-So if you want to be as green in death as you are in life, check out these eco-friendly burial options.
+The average funeral costs between $7,000 and $10,000, but you can cut back on a lot of funeral expenses and save serious green if you opt for some of these eco-friendly choices.
+So if you want to be as green in death as you are in life, check out these burial options.

 Natural burial in a biodegradable coffin reduces carbon emissions by 50 percent compared with traditional burials, according to the Natural Death Centre.
 There are a variety of options out there when it comes to eco-friendly coffins, and these final resting places are made from a variety of materials, including paper, formaldehyde-free plywood, fair trade-certified bamboo and hand-woven willow.
-Ecoffins offers several woven and fair trade coffins, and Ecopod is known for its innovative designs, which are made from recycled newspapers and come in a variety of colors and designs.
-If you can ensure that the coffin isn’t transported too far from the place of manufacture, that helps, too.
+Ecoffins offers several woven and fair trade coffins, and the Natural Burial Company sells biodegradable coffins and urns made of wicker If you can ensure that the coffin isn’t transported too far from the place of manufacture, that helps, too.

 Looking for a multifunctional coffin you can also enjoy in life?
 Check out William Warren's “Shelves for Life.”
 Instead of buying a brand new coffin, this unique shelving system allows you to store books and tsochkes during life — and your body after death.
 The shelves can be easily transformed into a coffin when the time comes, which really makes it shelving to die for.

 What do you do with that liquefied human body?
-Well, you could use it to help feed living humans.
-The fluid makes a great fertilizer — if you’re comfortable eating from a garden fertilized by corpse juice.
+Well, the fluid makes a great fertilizer — if you’re comfortable eating from a garden fertilized by corpse juice.

 If you’d prefer to be a little less green and be cremated in the traditional sense of the word, you can always make an environmentally conscious urn choice.
 Select a wooden urn made from sustainable sources, or opt for the Bios Urn, a biodegradable urn made from coconut shell, compacted peat and cellulose that contains the seed of a tree.
 Once remains have been placed in the urn, it can be planted and the seed germinates and begins to grow, giving new meaning to “life after death.”
 You can even select the kind of tree you want to be.